BriHan-Tech/ERSwift/README.md

 We hope that we can implement more complex features into the app, including photo submissions, machine-learning algorithms to determine severity/diagnosis, etc. We also hope to work with a hospital or medical professional to better understand the flow of hospitals, and work together to create a fully automated system.

 ## Technologies

-You can try out this project at: http://www.erswift.com/#/

 Technologies Used: Angular, Django, DjangoRestFramework, Apache2, SQLite

 Languages Used: Python, TypeScript

-For the Cloud Service: Linode
+Cloud Service: Linode

-For the Domain Name: Domain.com
+Domain Name: Domain.com